-Since launching his eponymous collection in September 2002, designer Haider Ackerman has experienced a meteoric rise to become one of the most commended designers within the fashion industry.
-The recipient of a Swiss Textile Award and a Fashion Group International award for design, Ackermann’s signature draped forms and intricate design aesthetic has won a legion of dedicated followers from influential industry insiders including critic Suzy Menkes who described the Ackermann as a "rare hope-for-the-future."
-In September 2016 he joined Berluti as creative director, but departed the label three seasons later.
+Since launching his eponymous collection in September 2002, designer Haider Ackerman has become one of the most commended designers within the fashion industry.
+The recipient of a Swiss Textile Award and Fashion Group International Award for Design, Ackermann’s signature draped forms and intricate designs have won a legion of dedicated followers, including critic Suzy Menkes , who described the Ackermann as a "rare hope for the future."
+In September 2016 he joined Berluti as creative director, but exited the label three seasons later.

-Throughout his career the Paris-based designer has been approached to head up several prominent design houses including Dior and Martin Margiela and in 2011 was also selected as a guest designer at the influential Pitti Immagine showcase in Florence.
-At the same showcase, Ackermann unveiled his first menswear collection to critical acclaim, with the second collection presented two years later at the Men’s Fashion Week in Paris in July 2013.
+Throughout his career the Paris-based designer has been approached to head up several prominent design houses including Dior and Martin Margiela.
+In 2011, he was also selected as a guest designer at the influential Pitti Immagine showcase in Florence.
+It was here that Ackermann unveiled his first menswear collection to critical acclaim, with the second collection presenting at Paris Fashion Week Men’s in July 2013.

 A Columbian native, Ackermann enrolled in the prestigious Royal Academy of Fine Art in Antwerp in 1994, pursuing a degree in fashion design.
-A noted perfectionist, Ackermann was expelled in 1997 for having failed to complete any of his assigned collections, a fault attributed to his desire to produce collections that lived up to his exacting standards.
+A noted perfectionist, Ackermann was expelled in 1997 for having failed to complete any of his assignments, a fault he attributes to his desire to produce collections that lived up to his exacting standards.

-In 1998 Ackermann began a five month internship at John Galliano , building up his portfolio over the next few years with designers such as Bernhard Willhelm, Patrick Van Ommeslaeghe and Mayerline.
-Following the launch of his label in 2002, Ackermann guest designed a collection for premium leather specialist’s Ruffo Research and in 2005 re-located to Paris, setting up his studio.
+In 1998, Ackermann began a five-month internship at John Galliano , building his portfolio over the next few years with designers such as Bernhard Willhelm, Patrick Van Ommeslaeghe and Mayerline.
+Following the launch of his label in 2002, Ackermann guest-designed a collection for premium leather specialist Ruffo Research and in 2005 relocated to Paris, where he set up his studio.

-Karl Lagerfeld has gone on record saying that he believed Ackermann a worthy successor to his mantle at Chanel, a fitting compliment for one of fashion’s most talented designers.
+Karl Lagerfeld had gone on record saying that he believed Ackermann a worthy successor to his mantle at Chanel, a fitting compliment for one of fashion’s most talented designers.